-If you’re looking for a power bowl meal, then this Buddha Bowl with Shrimp and Butternut Squash is a great choice.
-It is made with a slaw of mixed raw veggies and curried shrimp.
+If you're looking for a power bowl meal, then this Buddha Bowl with Shrimp and Butternut Squash is a great choice.
+It is made with a slaw made with mixed raw veggies and curried shrimp.
 The sweet butternut squash and peanut sauce topping give it a final touch of sweet heat.

 I wanted to make a gorgeous dinner bowl that was appealing to the eye, delicious, and nutritious.
 Something that had a lot of colors, fiber, and was low in carbs with a splash of protein.